The Island of the Lost

-Thought at one time to have been lost, a print has turned up at the Bundesarchiv in Berlin, Germany.
+Thought at one time to have been lost, a print turned up at the Bundesarchiv in Berlin, Germany.
 The film was only screened in the US for the first time at a "Monster Bash" convention in 2014.
 Comments from the attendees included the fact that the film was somewhat illogical, and had more emphasis on comedy and romance than horror, but that it offered "memorable glimpses of human-animal hybrids".

 Director Gad began his film directing career in his native Denmark where he met and married actress Asta Nielsen, but later they both moved to Germany where he had a successful filmmaking career that lasted until 1927.
 The film's sets were designed by the art director Robert A. Dietrich.
 The Wells novel was adapted earlier in 1913 as a silent film called The Island of Terror.

 Plot

 Dr. Marston leads a small party to a deserted island in the South Seas where they discover a hidden research facility run by a Professor McClelland.
 The scientist is experimenting with mixing the DNA of animals and humans, with frightening results.